 College Way, Bellingham, WA

-RSVP now to ensure your spot!
-Please note that Meetup does not have an option for listing varying prices based on the number of people you are registering, but you can change the amount you pay before being redirected to PayPal, following this price schedule: $15.00 General; WWU Students $10.00 each.
-Email us at any time with any questions, requests, or call to register with a credit card.
+No college or other affiliation needed.
+Please note that Meetup does not have an option for listing varying prices based on the number of people you are registering, but you can change the amount you pay before being redirected to PayPal, following this price schedule: $15.00 general; $10.00 WWU Students & Outdoor Center Members; $10.00 per Additional Friends & Family Members.
+Email or Call us at any time with any questions, requests, or to register with a credit card.